mpavlov/asiaq/README.md

 ```

 In the above pipeline, mhcbar will be integration tested by passing ```mhcbar_integration``` as the argument to the ```test_command``` on the generic ```test_hostclass``` defined in our example ```disco_aws.ini``` above.
 In contrast, mhcfoo will be integration tested by passing ```mhcfoo_integration``` as the argument to the ```test_command``` on it's specially defined ```test_hostclass```.
 And because mhcnointegrationtests left the ```integration_test``` column empty, no integration tests will be run for it.

-### Execution

-Integration tests are typically run when the AMI of the hostclass is being tested or updated.
-The current workflow is that the existing instances of a hostclass are integration tested to ensure that if anything happens, Asiaq can rollback to *known-good* hosts.
-If those integration tests pass, Asiaq will spin up a new set of hostclasses with a ```is_testing``` with a value of ```1``` entry in their user-data.
-After those instances pass their smoke tests, Asiaq will run integration tests against them as well.
-If those tests pass, then the old instances are terminated and the new instances are setup to begin serving traffic from any ELBs that were created for the group, and their ```is_testing``` entry in their user-data is set to ```0```.

-This process is expected to be significantly changed as Asiaq adopts blue-green deployments.